PaulMeehlSchool/website/news/equivalence_workshop.md

 </div>

 We are thrilled to announce that registration is now open for our new workshop.
-In this workshop, **Daniel Lakens**, **Paul Riesthuis**, and **ack Fitzgerald** will discuss the underlying rationale of interval hypothesis tests  and different approaches to specifying a smallest effect size of interest to test against in an equivalence test.
+In this workshop, Daniel Lakens, Paul Riesthuis, and Jack Fitzgerald will discuss the underlying rationale of interval hypothesis tests  and different approaches to specifying a smallest effect size of interest to test against in an equivalence test.
 This workshop also contains hands-on practices to perform equivalence tests, as well as more advance topics such as a-priori power analyses for interval hypothesis tests and three-sided hypothesis tests.

 You can find more about this workshop [here](https://paulmeehlschool.github.io/workshops/second%20year/equivalence/).
 We look forward to seeing you in Eindhoven on the 12th of December!